Fayetteville Chapter 7 Bankruptcy Attorneys

 • Tax Penalties and Unpaid Taxes Over 4 Years Old

-What can you Keep in Chapter 7?
+What Can You Keep in Chapter 7?

-Are you worried about having to list all your belongings for your Chapter 7 or chapter 13 bankruptcy case?
+Are you worried about having to list all your belongings for your Chapter 7 or Chapter 13 bankruptcy case?
 Don’t worry!
-Everyone has to list everything they own, whether it’s real estate or personal property.
+Most people can protect their property, whether it’s real estate or personal property, and get rid of debt without worrying about creditors or people they owe money to.

-Most people can protect their property and get rid of debt without worrying about creditors, or people they owe money to.
 There is a limit to how much is protected, but it is usually below what people own.
-This makes them able to get rid of debt in bankruptcy.
+This allows them to eliminate debt in bankruptcy and improve their financial situation without losing everything.

-If you have property that you are using as collateral for a loan, most of the time you can keep the property and continue to pay for it.
+If you have property that you are using as collateral for a loan, most of the time, you can keep the property and continue to pay for it.
 For example, you might have a mortgage on your house or a car loan.

 • Equity in your home